maxcarolino/TrainingNotebooks/README.md

 ## Notebook

-To open the notebooks, just `cd TrainingNotebooks` and type `ipython notebook`.
-It should open a browser page with links to folders of training notebooks.
+To open the notebooks, just type `ipython notebook`.
+You should be redirected to a browser page with links to folders of training notebooks.

+Browse the TrainingNotebooks subdirectories.
+Notebooks have a `.ipnb` extension.